Jacob-Bankston/Life-Accomplishments-Journal/notes/code-talks-tally/code-talks-oct-14.md

 - Docker - Container around your application
 - Packer - Define a machine image that you would want to run on AWS, GCP or Azure
   - Define your images in JSON or HCL

+### Structure

+Layers: Terraform -> Console -> Vault -> Nomad

+### Demo

+- You have to have an AWS, GCP or Azure account already created
+- Follow along with the README.md file
+  - set up a packer.json file
+    - Defines the image definition
+  - use `package build`
+    - It will bundle and package everything then deploy it through the orchestration -